 {% endarchiveDetail %}

-Or, would you like to display the base price of each product plus a fixed shipping fee in the list?
+Or do you want to display the base price of each product plus a fixed shipping fee in the list:

 {% archiveList products with type="list" moduleId=2 limit="5" %}